 More mitochondria = more energy production = higher metabolism.

 But what about people who are so fatigued they can’t even exercise?

-Unfortunately many people who suffer from a slow metabolism find it almost impossible to get up an exercise due to crushing fatigue.
+Unfortunately, many people who suffer from a slow metabolism find it almost impossible to get up and exercise due to crushing fatigue.

 If you fall into this category I don’t recommend adding in exercise UNTIL you’ve been on thyroid hormone and adrenal support for at least one month.

 Just because you can’t do HIIT doesn’t mean you can’t do low-intensity exercise daily.

 And if you can’t walk for 30 minutes daily, then start with 20 minutes or whatever else works for you.